ufz/ogs/web/content/_index.md

 - headline: Process Coupling
   textline: |
     A coupled system of equations can be either solved in a fully coupled way of the monolithic method, or in the sequential manner of the staggered scheme.
-The monolithic scheme is applied for all coupled processes, while the staggered scheme are available for the coupled processes of themo-hydraulic, hydro-mechanical, and phase field mechanical problems.
+The monolithic scheme is applied for all coupled processes, while the staggered scheme are available for the coupled processes of thermo-hydraulic, hydro-mechanical, and phase field mechanical problems.
   visual:
     permalink: /features/StaggeredCouplingScheme.png
     alt: Staggered coupling scheme